IdeaBlade/ng2-testing-issues/README.md

 ### Overview

-The build step invokes the TypeScript compiler to create ES5 javascript files and source maps from the `.ts` files.
-Run with:

     To install `npm install`

     To build: `npm run tsc`

-    To build and run `npm run tsc-and-serve`
+    To build and run the app `npm run tsc-and-serve`

-    To build and test `npm run tsc-and-test`
+    To build and run the tests `npm run tsc-and-test`

 ### Issue